CrawlerCode/payload-authjs/packages/payload-authjs/README.md

 pnpm i payload-authjs
 ```

+### 1. Setup Auth.js

 First of all, this plugin only integrates Auth.js into Payload CMS by getting the user session from Auth.js.
 It doesn't handle the Auth.js stuff.
-First, you need to setup Auth.js before you can use this plugin.
-You can follow the [Auth.js guide](https://authjs.dev/getting-started/installation?framework=Next.js).
+You need to setup Auth.js before you can use this plugin.

-> ⚠ Make sure you define your config in a separate file (e.g. `auth.config.ts`) than where you create the NextAuth instance (e.g. `auth.ts`) to avoid circular dependencies. ⚠
+#### 1.1.
+Create your Auth.js configuration

+Define your Auth.js configuration in a file (e.g. `auth.config.ts`):

 ```ts
 // auth.config.ts